Sberbank: Pavlovgranite case

 In United States court, Sergey P. Poymanov (Сергей Пойманов), a Voronezh-based businessman, sued Sberbank, several of its subsidiaries and executives, and a business rival for 750 million rubles, claiming that a valuable granite gravel quarry he owned was illegally bankrupted and seized by the bank in a corporate raid in 2012.
 Sberbank states that it took the quarry as collateral after Mr. Poymanov failed to repay the loan.
 Sberbank is retaining Marc Kasowitz for this court case.

 In January 2017, Herman Gref, a bank chief executive, personally commented on the Poymanov case, referring to the latter as a "fraudster" and accusing him of not paying loans and debts, and that Poymanov is charged with a felony.
 He stated that Poymanov "extracted" a substantial amount of money from the company and that he was offered a restructuring of his loans, but allegedly refused.

 Poymanov was subsequently charged with a bunch of misdemeanors and arrested on May 24, 2017, by Russian police who then subjected him to harsh pretrial detention at a notoriously rough Moscow jail, Matrosskaya Tishina, which is the same jail where Magnitsky died.
-He was charged with alleged embezzlement of the company's money amounting to almost 1 billion rubles (about USD$11 million) as part of Bankruptcy fraud.
+He was charged with alleged embezzlement of the company's money amounting to almost 1 billion rubles (about US$11 million) as part of Bankruptcy fraud.